 The short answer is…you can’t.
 Lab tests in perimenopause can be unreliable because your hormones are bouncing around constantly on any given day.
 A lab test only gives a snapshot of what’s going on, and results can vary depending on the timing of the test.
 Many a woman has been dismissed with “your lab tests are normal” when she is, in fact, in perimenopause.
 You know your body better than anyone, so don’t settle for this if you feel like something is off.

-It’s a Hormone Problem, not a Zoloft® Deficiency
+It’s a Hormone Problem, not a Prozac® Deficiency

 If changes in lifestyle don’t help, then it may be time to test your sex hormone levels and your cortisol levels.
 High cortisol levels can keep the rest of the musicians in your body’s orchestra from playing their best, so it’s important to have a picture of how you handle stress and address that first.
 Testing can be done with saliva, blood or urine (there are plusses and minuses for each method).
 Knowing your specific imbalances allows your hormone care provider to create a unique management plan for you.